sfeeser/WEBRTC-to-SIP/README.md

 # WEBRTC to SIP client and server
 How to setup Kamailio + RTPEngine + TURN server to enable calling between WEBRTC client and legacy SIP clients.
 This setup will bridge SRTP --> RTP and ICE --> nonICE to make a WEBRTC client (SIPJs) be able to call legacy SIP clients.

-This setup is for Debian 8 Jessie for all servers.
+This setup is for Debian 9 Stretch for all servers.

 For the clients to avoid firewalls and to have the best setup, divide the servers like this: